SHIVANSHU-TECH/SHIVANSHU-TECH/README.md

 - 🔭 I’m currently working on *Next js*

-- 🌱 I’m currently learning *Next js.*
+- 🌱 I’m currently learning *R and Python.*

 - 👨‍💻 All of my projects are available at [itsmeshiv](https://itsmeshiv.netlify.app/)